 About the Amish in Ethridge, Tennessee!

 Just north of Lawrenceburg, Tennessee located on the east and west sides of Highway 43 North, Amish seekers will find the largest Amish community in the Southern United States.
-With a total of fourteen Amish church districts in its incredible Amish community the Amish families of Ethridge, Tennessee can truly boast that their traditions and heritage have not only grown in size and popularity in past years, but have been an example for new Amish communities springing up throughout the United States.
+With a total of fourteen Amish church districts in its Amish community of 2,500 persons.
+The Amish families of Ethridge Tennessee can truly boast that their traditions and heritage have not only grown in size and popularity in past years, but have been an example for new Amish communities springing up throughout the United States.
 The Amish people call everyone who is not Amish an "English" person and those in Ethridge are no different.

 The Amish in Ethridge, Tennessee are of the Swartzentruber lineage.
 These families live just like any other family and have a normal home setup.
 The mail brings bills to pay, newspapers, flyers and advertisements, and letters from family members.
 There is still gossip, squabbles, family issues, jealousy, and other human problems that we English have, but the Amish have unique ways of dealing with these issues.
 These Amish people have proven that with a simple dedication to hard work, family values, and religion: great struggles can be settled while using very primitive tools, technology, and travel in keeping with their old world ideas and values.
 Some of the finest Amish farms, families, and craftsmanship can be seen with just a simple weekend trip to see the Amish of Ethridge, Tennessee!